How anaesthesia vaporisers work explained simply

 Similarly, when you dial a low anaesthetic concentration requirement, the splitting valve sends less fresh gas via the vaporising chamber.

-Finally, when you set the dial to zero to make vaporiser deliver no anaesthetic vapor, the splitting valve sends all the fresh gas via the by pass pathway and nothing through the vaporising chamber.
+Finally, when you set the dial to zero to make the vaporiser deliver no anaesthetic vapour, the splitting valve sends all the fresh gas via the bypass pathway and nothing through the vaporising chamber.

 Problems of the Basic Design